 Operation Anton included Operation Lila with the objective of capturing the substantial French fleet ships at Toulon.
 It was carried out by the 7th Panzer Division reinforced with units from other divisions.
 Four combat groups including two armoured groups and a motorcycle battalion from 2nd SS Panzer Division Das Reich formed a spearhead to rush tioward Toulon.
 Marinedetachment Gumprich was assigned specifically to get on board the major shios and prevent scuttling oprrations.
 This all went perfectly, however, French naval commanders managed to keep their ships out of German hands in tact, denying the Germans a major prise.
 The Germans launched a heavy assault.
 The fleet was in Toulon on the Mediterranean coast, but the Germans reached the coast (November 11).
 Amazingly naval crews used deception tactics to delay the enemy.
 Somehow the French naval commabnders managed to delay the Germans fir 2 weeks.
 The French scuttled their vessels (November 27). could be carried out.
 The Germans managed to seize only 39 small ships, while the French destroyed 77 vessels including all the larger ships (November 27).
 Three battleships, seven cruisers, 28 destroyers, and 20 submarines were scuttled under the mjoses of the Germsns.
 A few submarines managed to escape to North Africa now in Free French and Allied hands.
 It marked the end of Vichy France as a credible power.
 Admiral Raeder in particular had hoped to seize French vessels for his surface fleet.
 Vichy was officially neutral, but complinyt with Germsn demands.
 Occupying Vichy gained them little.
 The only real prize was the fleet nbd they failed to seize it.

-Torch came at aime when Hitler's attention was fully focused on Stalingrad.
-Tunisia would proved to be last country, actuaslly a French colony, that Hitler would invade (except for his Axis allies, Italy and Hungary).
-At the time the Germans were encountering stiff Russian resistance in Stalingrad, but believed the cityvwoukd soon fall.
-Zukov had not yet launchrd his offensive.
-At a time when the strategic imparative was to defeat the Soviets in Stalingrad, Hitler's focused was affected.
+At the time of the Torch landungs, there wereb no Gerrman forces in Tunisia, it was entirely in French Vichy hands.
+Axis North African operationms including the Afrika Koros were launched entirely from Italian Libya.
+Torch came at time when Hitler's attention was fully focused on Stalingrad.
+Tunisia would proved to be last country, actuaally a French colony, that Hitler would invade (except for his Axis allies, Italy and Hungary).
+At the time the Germans were encountering stiff Soviet resistance in Stalingrad, but believed the city would fall within days.
+Zukov had not yet launched his massive offensive cutting Stalingrad off.
+At a time when the strategic imparative was to defeat the Soviets in Stalingrad, Hitler's focus was affected.
 He reacted immediately, but without fully considerung the consequences.
-He committed scarce reserves to Tunisia, a colony of only minor importance.
-(This severely depleted the Wehrmacht's strategic reserve and left in incapable of of effectively dealing with the Soviet Stalingrad offensive when it came.)
+He committed scarce reserves to Tunisia, a posdition of only minor importance compared to the central imortance of the Ostkrieg.
+(This severely depleted the Wehrmacht's strategic reserve and weakened the Grman capability of effectively dealing with the Soviet Stalingrad offensive when it came day later--November 19.)
 Admiral Darlan after surrendring the Vichy forces in Morocco and Algeria pretended to cooperate with the Allies.
 He secretly ordered Vichy commanders in Tunisia to allow the Germans to use Tunisian ports and airfields.
-It was not yet clear to Darlan what the outcome of the war would be.
-From his perspdctgive it looked like the Germans had won in Stalingrad and he had to be concernd about their reaction in France itself.
-Hitler rushed available German and Italian forces from Sicily and southern Italy to Tunisia.
+Had he not dione this, there wiould have been nio protracted fight for Tunisia.
+The French people were sympathetic to the Allies, but Darlan was still not sure about the outcome of the war.
+From his perspctive it looked like the Germans had won in Stalingrad and he had to be concernd about their reaction in France itself.
+As a result, he ordered Vichy forces in Tunisia which the Allies had not yet reached to cooperate wih the Germanhs.
+Hitler was able to rush available German and Italian forces from Sicily and southern Italy to Tunisia.
 Many Germans arrived by Luftwaffe transports--the same transports that wpuld soon be so badly needed at Stalingrad.
 Vichy officials in Tunisia equivocated.
 They did not close the all important airfields to either side.
-Allied reconnaissance fkights reported 40 German aircraft had landed at Tunis (November 9).
+Allied reconnaissance flights reported 40 German aircraft had landed at Tunis (November 9).
 British photographic reconnaissance showed around 100 German aircraft of various types on the Tunis airfield (November 10).
 The Italian Air Force sent 28 fighters to Tunis.
 The Germans began a massive airlift (November 12).
+The initial German airlift would bring in over 15,000 men and 581 short tons (527 t) of supplies.
+Walther Nehring was assigned to oversee the German buildup and command of the newly formed XC Corps (November 12).
+He flew into Tunis (November 17).
+The Allied air cover did not yet extend to Tunis and Bizerte.
+Thus Italian ships were able to bring in heavy German weapons, including 176 tanks, 131 artillery pieces, 1,152 vehicles, and substantial quantiies of supplies.
+Thus Germans had three divisions in place, including the powerful 10th Panzer Division (end of November).
+The Italians moved two infantry divisions into northern Tunisia to support the Germans.
+Hitler ordered General Jürgen Von Armim with the newly formed 5th Panzer Army with 47,000 Germans and 18,000 Italians to stop the Allied advance from the Torch landings and protect the rear of Rommel's retreating Afrika Korps.
+The 5th Panzer Army was a smaller force than the advancing Allied 1st Army, but more experienced and better armed.
+The Allied 1st Army was a largely American and British force with poorly armed French units.
+The 5th Panzer army had powerful weapons including, a few new Type 6 Tiger tanks and its 88-mm anti-tank guns.
+They were especially effective before the Allies could project their air power over Tunisia.
+Withut this commitment to Tunisia, the auir lift to Stalingrad would have been more effective.

 After El Alemaine (October) and the Torch landings (November), the Allies moved toward Tunisia from both the west and east.
 The Tunisian ports (especially Tunis and Bizerte) prove to be the key to Africa.
 Montgomery's 8th Armny's drive west was slow and methodical .
 He had no wat to rapidly reach the Tunisian ports.
 And Rommel managed to turn the French Mareth Line into a strong enough position to temporarily stop the 8th Army.
 Thus it was up to the Allied First Army which landed in Algeria to seize Tunisia.
 As in Morocco and Algeria, Tunisia was occupied by Vichy forces.
 In Tunisia, however, Hitler rushed in strong German forces to oppose the Allies.
 The Germans were able to build up forces in northern Tunisia faster than the Allies.
 And the German managed to bring in heavy armaments that defeated a lightly armed Allied push to seize the Tunisian ports.
 Some Vichy forces joined the Allies, but other stayed out of the critical initial fighting.
 In particular they did not close the airfields and ports to the Germans.
 This coulkd have been done with aelatively small force before the Germans brought in heavy weapons.
 As a result the Allied First Army woukd have to fight the 5th Panzer Army in a protracted fight for Tunisia.